Myth: Drink lots of red wine – it’s good for heart health.

 I’ve had patients tell me they were following the French example and drinking red wine for health: two or three glasses, or even a bottle of wine a day.
 Maybe that was their rationale for drinking, but I always pointed out that the French also had the highest incidence of cirrhosis in the world.

 Red wine, and grape juice, for that matter, come from the red grape, which definitely has some good things going for it.
-It contains natural antioxidant compounds – including flavonoids and resveratrol – that have been linked in scientific studies to heart-healthy properties.
-Resveratrol itself has been the subject of more than fifteen hundred experiments since the 1980s, and the research appears quite promising.
+It contains natural, heart-healthy antioxidant compounds – including flavonoids and resveratrol.
+Resveratrol has been the subject of more than fifteen hundred experiments since the 1980s, and the research appears quite promising.
 Among the most important findings:

 - Protects against common free radical damage to the sensitive endothelial lining of arteries in atherosclerosis.